-KS3 and KS4 Mean Median and Mode Worksheet
+KS3 and KS4 Mean, Median and Mode Worksheets

 Our mean, median and mode worksheets are designed to help students understand how to calculate all the different types of averages.
 Our clearly presented mean, median and mode worksheets cover estimating the mean, comparing data sets as well plenty of questions to help them calculate the mean, median, mode and range.
 Students can also practice calculating averages from frequency tables and from grouped data with our mean, median and mode worksheets.
 All of our resources at Cazoom Maths will help your pupil or child learn to calculate the mean, mode, median and range with ease.